 If you or your spouse served in the military and are thinking of starting a small business, you aren’t alone.
 More and more, today’s veterans are choosing small business ownership as a viable career path which is why it is important to know about small business loans for veterans.

 Veterans possess the dedication, drive, and self-discipline needed to compete in today’s competitive business market.
 If the thought of financing your new business makes you nervous, you should know there are federal programs in place to help you reach your goal.

 It’s important to consider all your options.
 Choosing a business loan depends on numerous factors, including your credit score, business history, revenue, and your financial health.

 Before applying for a business loan, you want to be prepared.
-Here are 10 tips you should know about applying for business loans for veterans.
+Here are 10 tips you should know about applying for small business loans for veterans.

 Before you apply for an SBA loan as a veteran, you should understand what the Small Business Administration (SBA) does and how it benefits small businesses.
 The SBA is a government program that helps small businesses with finding loans.

 It serves as an advocate for small businesses and helps provide business funding.
 Getting a business loan isn’t easy, and it can be tough for military veterans as well.